buildingblocs/2020/pre-event/workshop/index.md

 ## Past Python Workshops
 ### AI cum CTF cum Google-Code In
 We had our very first BuildingBloCS workshop on 14 January 2020.
 It taught 'O'-Level computing students about Artificial Intelligence, Capture The Flag, and promoted Google Code-In 2019.
-The participants had a lot of fun with the workshop and potentially made new friends with each other! <br>
+The participants had a lot of fun with the workshop and potentially made new friends with each other! <br><br>
 <a class="btn" href="https://photos.app.goo.gl/ToVkPLV3zoNLuNqy8">Photos</a>

 ### [Circuit Programming with Adafruit Circuit Playground Express](https://youtu.be/DsDeCd6VNj0)
 Over the March school holidays, a group of BuildingBloCS students/alumni from DHS and JPJC came together online to produce a series of Python workshops, and we would like to share them with you and the community.
-You may view the videos that have been uploaded on Youtube.<br>
+You may view the videos that have been uploaded on Youtube.<br><br>
 <a class="btn" href="https://photos.app.goo.gl/HWpBV3mRVwjM55ez5">Photos</a>

 The Python workshops covers a large proportion of many of the applications in H2 Computing, as well as many of its real-world applications.
 You will be led through a series of lecture slides and have a chance to perform some hands-on activities.
 We hope that these will entice you further to pursue computing in your future. :)